 Geosyntec is a great place to start a career or continue an already successful career.
 We offer great benefits, a supportive and inclusive work environment, and the opportunity to solve high-end technical challenges for our clients.
 If you think a career with Geosyntec is for you, spend a few minutes getting answers to some of the questions you may have.

 Who will I work with?

 Geosyntec does not take a cookie-cutter approach to solutions for our clients, and the same applies to how we treat our people.
 Each employee is unique, and your career at Geosyntec will be too.
 Guided by shared principles of technical excellence and professional integrity, our staff works collaboratively to provide innovative solutions for our clients.
 All of our professionals, from early career on, work on client-related projects.
 Our senior-most personnel are involved in the day-to-day aspects of each project we undertake, often in a mentoring role to a highly qualified multi-disciplinary team of specialists who have come together to solve a client's problem.

 We hire individuals from a wide variety of disciplines to complement our existing expertise and provide outstanding client service.
-Our professionals include scientists: geologists, hydrogeologists, geochemists, toxicologists, soil scientists, biologists, chemists, & environmental scientists; engineers: civil engineers, mechanical engineers, environmental engineers, geotechnical engineers, structural engineers, electrical engineers, water resource engineers, and chemical engineers.
+Our professionals include scientists: geologists, hydrogeologists, geochemists, toxicologists, soil scientists, biologists, chemists, and environmental scientists; engineers: civil engineers, mechanical engineers, environmental engineers, geotechnical engineers, structural engineers, electrical engineers, water resource engineers, and chemical engineers.

 Over 80% of Geosyntec's professional staff have obtained advanced degrees and professional registrations in their respective fields, representing more than 25 engineering and scientific disciplines.